gavrilikhin-d/unicode/README.md

 We than obtain corrected location and character size through meta information

 # Algorithm
+Characters boundaries are identified by ICU library with icu::BreakIterator.

 1. Find number of characters in string in O(n)
 2. If `byte size == number of characters` -> this is ASCII string, stop here